Andrzej Duda: Lex Tusk

+Post-presidency (2025–present)

+Duda's term ended on 6 August 2025.
+On the same day, he released a biographical book titled It’s Me, which he worked on together with Maciej Zdziarski.
+He promoted the book in conversations with podcasters.

+On 1 September 2025, in an interview with journalist Bogdan Rymanowski, he revealed his plan to establish a think tank.
+In September 2025, he also began a collaboration with Chanel Zero to produce his own program series, which is scheduled to air starting on 15 September 2025.
+In October 2025 he joined ZEN.com fintech as the board member.

 Personal life

 Duda is married to Agata Kornhauser-Duda, a teacher of German at Jan III Sobieski High School in Kraków.
 They met as high school students, at a party.
 The couple have been married since 21 December 1994.
-They have one daughter, Kinga (born 1995).
+They have one daughter named Kinga (b.
+1995).
 Duda's father-in-law is Julian Kornhauser, a well-known writer, translator and literary critic.

-Duda is a keen skier, he participated in the Polish Academic Championships in Alpine skiing while he was a university student.
+Duda is a keen skier, and he participated in the Polish Academic Championships in Alpine skiing while he was a university student.

 Duda is a practising Roman Catholic.
-He took part in religious ceremonies on many occasions, including Midnight Mass, the blessing of food on Holy Saturday, or the Corpus Christi procession in Kraków.
+He has taken part publicly in Catholic religious ceremonies on many occasions, including Midnight Mass, the blessing of food on Holy Saturday, and the Corpus Christi procession in Kraków.